pmarton/symbio/README.md

 * Create a free account at [SendGrid](http://sendgrid.com/) and add your credentials to `.env`.
 If you prefer to use another SMTP server, edit `config/initializers/mail.rb` accordingly.
 * Run `foreman run rake db:setup`
 * Start the dev server with `foreman start`
+* Check your e-mail accounts for the activation e-mails.
+When you click the activation links, you should automatically be logged in to your local development setup.
-* Log in with your specified e-mail addresses and the password `symbio`.
+* After activating your accounts, you can also log in with your specified e-mail addresses and the password `symbio`.

 For productive deployment, I recommend [Heroku](http://www.heroku.com/).